ioshger0125/Hgergit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version control system for you to use.
-Git is free sofrware.
+Git is a free sofrware.